How can I help you?

 parentID: 'ParentID'

-Follow the below steps to add the Vue Gantt Chart component using Composition API:
+Follow the steps below to add the Vue Gantt Chart component using the Composition API:

-First, import and register the Gantt Chart component and its child directives in the script section of the src/App.vue file.
-If you are using the Composition API, you should add the setup attribute to the script tag to indicate that Vue will be using the Composition API.
+First, import and register the Gantt component in the <script> section of the src/App.vue file.
+When using the Composition API, include the setup attribute in the <script> tag to enable it.

 <template>